 Edgewater Casino, BC Place.
 Downtown gaming, dining, entertainment complex.
 Open: 24 hours daily.
 Skytrain Station: Stadium.

-General Motors Place, 800 Griffiths Way, Vancouver, BC.
-Hockey is king in this city and "the garage" is home to the Canucks (NHL).
-Tours offered Wednesdays and Fridays.
+Rogers Arena, 800 Griffiths Way, Vancouver, BC.
+Hockey is king in this city and this is home to the Canucks (NHL).
+Behind-the-scene tours available Wednesdays through Saturdays.
 SkyTrain Station: Stadium.

 Grouse Mountain, 6400 Nancy Green Way, North Vancouver, BC, V7R 4K9.
 Tel.
 1-604-984-0661.
 Aerial tramway, restaurants, Theatre in the Sky, helicopter tours, logging shows, gold panning, paragliding, walking and hiking trails (summer).
 Alpine, X-country skiing, ice-skating, snowboarding, snowshoeing (Nov-April).
 Seabus to Lonsdale Quay, transfer to bus #236.